Shujaat Khan: Performing career

-His memorable appearances include performance at the Royal Albert Hall in London, Royce Hall in Los Angeles and Congress Hall in Berlin.
+His appearances include performance at the Royal Albert Hall in London, Royce Hall in Los Angeles and Congress Hall in Berlin.
 In the summer of 1999, he was the featured soloist with the Edmonton Symphony Orchestra in Canada.
-His collaboration with different genres of music has been a very strong point as is evidenced by the enormously successful Indo-Persian venture, Ghazal.
+His collaboration with different genres of music is evidenced by the Indo-Persian venture, Ghazal.
 Their album, The Rain, was nominated for a Grammy award in 2004.

 In January 2000, the Boston Herald listed Shujaat Khan, along with luminaries like Seiji Ozawa and Luciano Pavarotti among the top 25 upcoming cultural events for the year.

 He has been invited as visiting faculty at the Dartington School of Music in England, the University of Washington in Seattle, and at UCLA, Los Angeles.

-He is also known as a fearless collaborator, lately having done wide-ranging concerts with artists as diverse as Karsh Kale to a successful 'Jugalbandi' with pioneer Hindustani vocalist Ustad Rashid Khan.
-One of the best remembered collaborations of the year 2009-2010 happens to be Melange.
+He has also done concerts with artists such as Karsh Kale to 'Jugalbandi' with Hindustani vocalist Ustad Rashid Khan.
+One of the collaborations of the year 2009-2010 is Melange.
 Featuring Tim Ries on the saxophone, Kevin Hays on the piano, Karsh Kale on percussion, Katayoun Goudarzi on vocals, Ustaad Shujaat Khan on sitar, Karl Peters on bass and Yogesh Samsi on tabla, Melange (band) has toured extensively across India.

 Ustad Shujaat Khan has recently tied up with Inroom Records, a Mumbai-based experimental / fusion label and artist management company, to handle his collaborative work.

 He collaborated in 2014 on Persian traditional music album Beyond Any Form.